adrianalin/Si4703_raspberry/README.md

 # Si4703_raspberry

+There are 2 branches:

+* master - this is just the Si4073 configuration code;

+* UDPServer_radio_controller - this branch consists of 2 Qt projects:
+	- 1 the server application wraped around the Si1073 module to allow remote control;
+	- 2 the client application used to connect to the server and control the fm receiver;

 This is a simple application just for setting up (with i2c) the Si4703 fm receiver module using the Raspberry Pi.
 The only dependency is the I2Cdev.h and I2Cdev.cpp needed for i2c communication.
 I used qmake and Qt to